 Print Your Address

 Lastly, you need to pay attention to where you print your return address and your recipient’s.
-You should write everything legibly in large letter to make it easy for the shippers to read.
+You should write everything legibly in large letters to make it easy for the shippers to read.

 You are now updated on how you should package extra–large frames.
 We hope your packaging skills are now at another level next time you ship such frames.